 Optimistic Concurrency Control

-Mimer SQL transaction management uses Optimistic Concurrency Control (OCC), which is described in the Mimer SQL Programmer's Manual, Transaction Handling and Database Security.
+Mimer SQL transaction management uses Optimistic Concurrency Control, which is described in the Mimer SQL Programmer's Manual.

 This type of concurrency control overcomes many of the problems that can occur with conventional locking techniques (e.g. deadlocks and locks being retained by defunct connections).
 Superior performance is achieved because there is no need for the overhead of a deadlock detection mechanism, since deadlocks cannot occur.

-A transaction is an atomic operation.
-Atomic means that all the changes that form the transaction are applied to the database, or none of them are applied.
+A transaction is an "atomic" operation which means that all the changes that form the transaction are applied to the database, or none of them are applied.